 In 2010 a group of university students set out to collect data at this site in an effort to distinguish between the various competing hypotheses for the origins of these rocks and their “racetracks.”
 Some hypotheses can be dismissed quite quickly without much experimentation or additional observation.
 For example, you can see the “tracks” leading to the rocks are not found in combination with other tracks of humans or animals that might have been pushing or pulling the rocks.
 We can also reasonably conclude that they rocks were not thrown to their positions by volcanoes or somehow rolled down the mountains to their current positions as there are tracks on the lake bed surface indicate the rocks did not simply land at or tumble to their present position.
 Also, notice that sometimes the tracks leading to the rocks do not follow a straight line but rather make several abrupt changes in direction.

-Recent observations and some tests have shown that the rocks have indeed moved over the last year having moved several inches in some cases.
-Some of the larger rocks have moved further than the smaller rocks which might seem odd since they are the heaviest but consider that one of the forces at play in these locations is very strong winds, it could be that larger rocks have large surface area and sit up higher and so catch more resistance from the wind that can reach up to 150 mph at this location.
-It seems that the combination of wet clay, wind and possibly ice combine to produce conditions that allow even a 700 pound rock to be pushed very slowly across this nearly perfectly flat surface.
-For more details about the research that has been done and additional pictures please visit this report on the results of this 2010 research project.
+Recent observations and some tests have shown that the rocks have moved within the previous year.
+Some moved up to a few inches.
+Oddly, some of the larger rocks were shown to have moved further than the smaller rocks which might seem strange since they are heavier.
+However, when one should consider that one of the forces at play in these locations is very strong winds.
+It could be that larger rocks have large surface area and sit up higher and so catch more resistance from the wind that can reach up to 150 mph at this location.
+Presently the best supported hypothesis is one that proposed that a combination of wet clay, high winds and possibly ice combine to produce conditions that allow even 700 pound rocks to be pushed very slowly across this nearly perfectly flat surface.